- Your power adapter won't charge the computer.

 - There is visible wear or a break of the insulation on the three-prong cable.

 - Popping sounds from within the AC plug or anywhere on the three-prong cable.

 - Check for strain relief concerns.

-Strain relief is defined as a condition where the DC cable (the thin cord that attaches the MagSafe connector to the power adapter) separates from the end of the MagSafe connector or from the other end of the thin cord, at the power adapter.
-Under continued use the cable may discolor and the rubber molding may become deformed.
-Another indication of possible strain relief that is not always visible to the eye is intermittent charging or strange LED behavior.
+Strain relief is a condition where the DC cable (the thin cord that attaches the MagSafe connector to the power adapter) separates from the end of the MagSafe connector or from the other end of the thin cord, at the power adapter.
+Under continued use, the cable may discolor and the rubber molding may become deformed.
+Another indication of possible strain relief that is not always visible to the eye is intermittent electrical connectivity.
 You can often verify this condition by wiggling the cable back and forth near the MagSafe connector and observing whether the LED indicator (which turns amber or green) flashes on or off depending on the position of the cord.

 Example of strain relief on a "T" style MagSafe adapter.